-If you have been sexually assaulted, several options are available for reporting the incident.
-You may wish first to discuss the problem privately with a counselor or an adviser in the Center for Women Students, the Center for Psychological Services (CAPS), or another confidential counselor.
-The Safety & Police Services are always available to assist a victim with getting the support she/he requests.
+If you have been sexually assaulted, you have options for addressing such conduct.
+You may wish first to discuss the problem privately with a counselor or an adviser in the Center for Women Students, the Center for Psychological Services (CAPS) or another confidential counselor.
+The University Police are always available to assist a victim with getting the support she/he requests.

 The University's student conduct process is designed to afford a complainant (the person who is bringing a charge) and a respondent (the person who is answering a charge) a fair, prompt, and appropriate resolution process.
-The process is designed to help people who need support as they address these incidents.
+The process is designed to help persons who need support as they address these incidents.

-The full text of the protocol for how the University responds to sexual assault complaints through the campus conduct process can be found at Sexual Violence and Assault Awareness website www. studentaffairs.psu.edu/conduct.
+The Office of Student Conduct (incidents in which the student is enrolled at the Dickinson School of Law are managed by the Law School) manages the resolution proceeding in which a student is the alleged perpetrator.
+The full text of the protocol for how the University responds to sexual assault complaints through the campus conduct process can be found at http://studentaffairs.psu.edu/ conduct.
 The Affirmative Action Office is responsible for managing proceedings for those cases in which an employee is the respondent.